Yorktown 1750

 Crosswalks - The Respect Them

-Seriously, drive enough in Dallas and many US cities and we just ignore cross walks.
+Seriously, drive enough in the US cities and we just ignore cross walks.
 Not in France.
-People will just walk out under assumption people will stop - as it should be.
+People will just walk out under the assumption people will stop - as it should be.
 See a cross walk, look for pedestrians even getting close.

 French Rest Stops Are Awesome